-In the last terms of Year 2, students will develop a research prospectus, which serves as an initial plan for conducting a study.
-The research prospectus should be a thoughtful, reflective paper that presents a balanced view of the proposed study - both its problems and its opportunities.
-It should serve as a first, solid communication with the major advisor about the kind of thinking done on an anticipated area of inquiry that will lead dissertation work.
-Be sure to consult with the major advisor to assure all the information needed complete this phase is in hand.
+Nearing the end of Year 2, students will develop a research prospectus, which serves as an initial plan for conducting a study using the prospectus outline worksheet.
+The research prospectus should be thoughtful, reflective, and present a balanced view of the proposed study - both its problems and its opportunities.
+It should serve as a formal communication with the major advisor about the kind of thinking done on an anticipated area of inquiry that will lead dissertation work.